glasses insurance tax-deductible

 Practical example: Calculation of the reasonable burden

-Expert knowledge: Current judgments and paragraphs
+Expert knowledge: Current rulings and statutes

-5. Travel costs to the doctor/optician are deductible at 0.30 euros/km or the actual public transport costs.
+5. Travel costs to the doctor/optician can be deducted at €0.30 per km or the actual public transport costs.

 Specific visual aids and their tax treatment